canopas/animated_reorderable_list/README.md

                                      );
                                     },
 ```
-If you don't want to use built in built-in animation, then you can add custom `insertItemBuilder` and `removeItemBuilder` where child is the widget that is return by `itemBuilder` callback.
+You have the flexibility to use custom insertItemBuilder or removeItemBuilder if you wish to implement your own customized animations instead of relying on the built-in animations provided by the library.
+In these custom builder functions, the child parameter represents the widget returned by the itemBuilder callback, and the animation parameter provides the animation control.
-If a custom `insertItemBuilder` is provided, it will override the `enterTransition` and if `removeItemBuilder` is provided, then it will override `exitTransition`.
+If a custom `insertItemBuilder` is provided, it will override the `enterTransition`.
+Similarly, if `removeItemBuilder` is provided, then it will override `exitTransition`.

 ## Bugs and Feedback